Stem Summer Institute

 - Attend panel discussions on computer science, maritime science and careers

-Each day, class and activities will be scheduled to run live for 3-4 hours.
+On average, dairly class and activities will be scheduled to run live for 3-4 hours (depending on the schedule).
 You’ll have plenty of time for breaks and to work with your team on projects.
 Each team is supported by a Pace student mentor.

 The projects you work on will be brand new additions to your tech portfolio, so when you apply to college (might we suggest Pace’s Seidenberg School?) you’ll have some awesome stuff to show off.